redhat-developer/app-services-sdk-go/RELEASING.md

 1. Navigate to the repository root and switch to `main`.
 1. Run `git tag -l | grep kafkamgmt | grep -v beta | grep -v alpha` to see all existing releases.
 The current latest tag `$CURRENT_VERSION` is the largest tag.
 It should look like `kafkamgmt/vX.Y.Z` (note: ignore all `LIB/vX.Y.Z tags` - these are the tags for a specific submodule, not the root module).
 We'll call the current version `$CURRENT_VERSION` and the next version `$NEXT_VERSION`.
-1. On the main branch, run `git-chglog --path auth --next-tag next next` to output a Markdown flavoured changelog.
-The change types will help you to determine which semantic version should be used for the next release.
-Note: for submodules the tag should be prefixed with the module name - `kafkamgmt/v$NEXT_VERSION`.
+2. On `main`, run `git log $CURRENT_VERSION.. -- kafkamgmt/` to list all the changes since the last release.
-1. Edit `kafkamgmt/CHANGELOG.md` to include the summary of changes from the previous step.
-Replace references of "next" with `$NEXT_VERSION`.
+3. Edit `kafkamgmt/CHANGELOG.md` to include the summary of changes from the previous step.
-1. Commit the changes, push to your fork and create a PR titled: `chore: release $NEXT_VERSION`.
+4. Commit the changes, push to your fork and create a PR titled: `chore: release $NEXT_VERSION`.
 Note: The version of a submodule should be prefixed with the module name, e.g: `kafkamgmt/v1.0.1`
-1. Wait for the PR to be reviewed and merged.
+5. Wait for the PR to be reviewed and merged.
 Once it's merged, and without merging any other PRs in the meantime:
     a.
 Switch the main branch
     b.
 Pull the latest changes
     c.
-Tag the repo with the next version: `git tag v$NEXT_VERSION`
+Tag the repo with the next version: `git tag $NEXT_VERSION`
     d.
-Push the tag to origin: `git push origin v$NEXT_VERSION`
+Push the tag to origin: `git push origin $NEXT_VERSION`
-1. Update the [releases page](https://github.com/redhat-developer/app-services-sdk-go/releases) with the new release, copying the contents of `kafkamgmt/CHANGELOG.md`.
+6. Update the [releases page](https://github.com/redhat-developer/app-services-sdk-go/releases) with the new release, copying the contents of `kafkamgmt/CHANGELOG.md`.